-When it comes to dog beds, there is no one size fits all — Geat Danes and Chihuahuas have different needs, as do puppies and old-timers.
-To find the best bed for your dog, basic information like your pup’s age and weight will factor in.
-As well as the more particular stuff like your dog’s sleeping style, if they run hot or need some warming up, whether they chew things, are a nervous pee-er, or love to track mud into the house.
-Like picking a human mattress, you’ll want to consider what makes your pup most comfortable.
-Dr. Lisa Lippman, a veterinarian at Fuzzy Pet Health, explains that “dogs can sleep for up to 80 percent of the day, so choosing where they spend all that time is no small decision.”
+When it comes to dog beds, there is no one size fits all — Great Danes and Chihuahuas have different needs, as do puppies and old-timers.
+To find the best bed for your dog, you’ll need basic information like your pup’s age and weight.
+But you’ll also need more particular stuff like their sleeping style, if they run hot, whether they chew things or are nervous pee-ers, or if they love to track mud into the house.
+Just as when you choose a mattress for yourself, you’ll want to consider what makes your pup most comfortable.
+Especially when you consider how much time they spend sleeping.
+According to Dr. Lisa Lippman, a house call veterinarian and founder of Vets in the City, that can be up as much as 80 percent of the day.”

 Dr. Rachel Barrack, a veterinarian and the founder of Animal Acupuncture in NYC, suggests beginning your search with your dog’s size.
-“Measure from nose to tail,” says Barrack, who recommends opting for a bed that’s slightly too big, giving your pup room to spread out.
-Because there are so many different styles and brands to choose from, we talked to Lippman, Barrack, and nine other dog experts, including a dog acupuncturist, dog trainers, veterinarians, and one of the internet’s first dog-fluencer parents, about the best of the best in dog beds.
+“Measure from nose to tail,” she says.
+To be safe, add a couple inches to that measurement.
+Barrack recommends opting for a bed that’s slightly too big, giving your dog room to spread out.
+Because there are so many different styles and brands to choose from, we talked to Lippman, Barrack, and nine other dog experts — including dog trainers, veterinarians, Strategist dog owners, and one of the internet’s first dog-fluencer parents — about the best of the best in dog beds.

 Best Overall Dog Bed